cloudflare/pint/docs/checks/alerts/comparison.md

 work perfectly fine, since in practice we'll never have this specific time series in Prometheus with zero value.
-But this setup is fragile and unpredictable, so it's highly recommended to have always set conditions on alerts, especially that adding `> 0` shouldn't have any negative side effects.
+But this setup is fragile and unpredictable, so it's highly recommended to always set conditions on alerts, especially since adding `> 0` shouldn't have any negative side effects.

 ## Configuration